The Ultimate Compass

 The void is uncomfortable.
 But the Stoic answer isn't nihilism; it's precision.
 Yes, nothing matters cosmically.
 The universe doesn't care.
 But that doesn't mean all choices are equivalent here, in the time you have.
 Pain isn't the same as peace.
 Cruelty isn't the same as kindness.
 Ephemeral doesn't mean irrelevant.

-The point of remembering that nothing ultimately matters isn't to paralyze you.
+The point of remembering that nothing ultimately matters wasn't to paralyze you.
 It's to free you.
 Once you accept the scoreboard resets to zero, you get permission to fail.
 You can try again, because failure stops being this permanent mark on your soul.
 It's just another thing time will erase.

 And if you're lucky enough to care deeply about something, like really care, you don't need permission or philosophy.
 You're already satisfied in the trying itself.